Rohan-Redd/Vision/README.md

 * Website can be accessed on local system at http://127.0.0.1:5000
 * ***Optional -*** images in the [Images](https://github.com/Rohan-Redd/Vision/tree/main/Images) folder are the known faces whom the face recognition can recognize.
 So they can be changed as pleased

+## Permissions (Optional)
+* Give permission of sound to 127.0.0.1:5000 on the browser being used, so that a pop-up to allow permission for sound does not appear everytime you visit the website

 ## Website Links
 * Home Page - http://127.0.0.1:5000
 * Object Detection Page - http://127.0.0.1:5000/obj_detect